marcin228/pixi-ts-demo/README.md

 I would appreciate it if you could take a look at them as well as my [LeetCode](https://leetcode.com/marcin228) account that I have been actively working on to demonstrate my dedication and passion for problem-solving.

 # About me
-I have an experience with creating small 2D games, interactive quizes, product configurators and interactive animations for e-learning platforms with ECMAScript based languages (AS2 -> AS3 -> JS).
+I have an experience in creating small 2D games, interactive quizes, product configurators and interactive animations for e-learning platforms with ECMAScript based languages (AS2 -> AS3 -> JS).
 I'm quite familiar with topics like easings, vectors, performance optimizations, trigonometry, z-indexes, collision detection, sockets, physics engine (Box2D).
 It would be great if we could have a talk.

 # Demo #2 (Typescript + PIXI.js)